 How Pricing Transparency Works

 Bundled prices are set in the free market.
 By displaying a price for service in a doctor-owned, multispecialty surgical facility, we believe it’s easier for our patients to understand one price for each procedure.
 It sounds simple, but for us to develop a single price schedule for services is a complicated process.
-A single price for a procedure also makes each of our physicians to be held accountable for each procedure.
+A single price for a procedure also makes each of the physicians to be held accountable for each procedure.
 This allows us to be able to have predictable results with quality service in order to attain a fixed price.
 Our goal is to provide higher quality services at affordable prices.
 And, we believe we do that for our patients.
 Another important factor is that bundled payments may help patients who for whatever reason may decide not to seek care to reach out to us for that needed care.

 What is a surgical bundled payment?

 This means that our surgeons “share” one fee – a single comprehensive payment – for a surgical procedure or treatment covering all costs for a particular medical condition.
 Patients with no insurance or big deductibles embrace this national trend.
 In short, it improves health, creates a better patient experience, and lowers the cost of the delivery of the service.

 A bundled payment is an episodic-based or packaged price.
 By posting our bundled service fees, it allows you to know the price of the surgical procedure, anesthesia services, facility services, (1) pre-operative visit, and (1) non-complicated post-operative follow-up.